Jonne/jonne.github.io/_posts/2019-07-11-commerce-82-catalog-caching.md

 **When cleared?**

 By default the renderings in the output cache have no expiration.
 The entire output cache is cleared when a publish action takes place.
 This is done by the `Sitecore.Publishing.HtmlCacheClearer, Sitecore.Kernel` event handler configured in the `publish:end:remote` event.

+To make sure the output cache reflects the catalog changes in a timely fashion, this client has extended the output caching mechanism.
+They've added a `VaryByProductData` option that adds the product version to the generated cache key, similar to: [http://www.sitecorecoding.com/2016/02/caching-rendering-html-when-conditional.html](http://www.sitecorecoding.com/2016/02/caching-rendering-html-when-conditional.html).

 > Clearing the HTML cache can have a serious impact on performance.
 It's considered best practise to disable the event handler and periodically clear the HTML cache using the `HtmlCacheClearAgent`.